Dances for the Death of Anthropology: Maya Stovall’s “Liquor Store Theatre”

 Such windows are found at liquor stores across Detroit’s McDougall-Hunt neighborhood, where the artist lived and worked from 2012 and 2018.
 These liquor stores form the focus of Stovall’s “Liquor Store Theatre” project, a six year-long artistic and ethnographic study of McDougall-Hunt, which unfolds across a series of thirty videos, featured in the 2017 Whitney Biennial, and book published this winter by Duke University Press.

 For each video, Stovall staged an unannounced, choreographed dance performance at the site of a local liquor store, and after dancing, interviewed members of her impromptu audience about their views on the neighborhood, their city, and its future.
-Scenes of these interviews and performances are cut together in the videos, the voices of Stovall and residents mingling with the dance’s ambient techno score, Detroit-style electronica.
-The interviews their reflect an intense awareness of Detroit’s binary representation in American media: either a dead metropolis, or a city on the comeback.
+Scenes of these interviews and performances are cut together in the videos, the voices of Stovall and residents mingling with the project’s ambient techno score, Detroit electronica composed by artist Todd Stovall.
+Stovall’s original music compositions form the soundtrack across the project’s six volumes.
+The interviews reflect an intense awareness of Detroit’s binary representation in American media: either a dead metropolis, or a city on the comeback.
 In “Liquor Store Theatre,” Detroiters return the nation’s speculative gaze, contradicting assumptions and dispelling popular myths.

 Stovall’s new book on the project reflects on all that happened off-camera, delving deeply into the work’s theoretical and historical background, as well as the close relationships the artist developed with her key subjects over time.
 As in Stovall’s neon works, a simple premise—in this case, a dance at a liquor store—opens the door for critical sociopolitical analysis.
 Today, Stovall, an assistant professor at Cal Poly Pomona, splits her time between Detroit, where she’s represented by Reyes|Finn, and L.A.
 County.
 On the occasion of her book’s publication, Interview called up Stovall in L.A. to talk about the project and her practice.